 - Add the dry ingredients and mix to combine.
 Make sure to scrape down the sides to ensure everything is incorporated.

-- Pour the patter in a your prepared 8x8 cake pan, smooth out the top with an off set knife.
+- Pour the batter into the prepared 8x8 cake pan, and smooth out the top with an offset knife.

 - Place in your preheated oven and bake for 45 minutes.
-If the middle still seems under baked, allow to bake for an additional 10 minutes or until a toothpick used to check the doneness comes out clean.
+If the middle still seems underbaked, allow baking for additional minutes or until a toothpick used to check the doneness comes out clean.

-- Remove the cake from the oven and all to cool completely before topping with the caramel buttercream and garnishes.
+- Remove the cake from the oven and allow it to cool completely before topping it with the caramel buttercream.

 How to make Salted Caramel Sauce